Savoy Hotel fire: Related incident

 The Savoy Hotel was owned by alleged crime boss Abe Saffron.
 He also owned the building next to it, then housing the Pink Panther strip club with upstairs a brothel called the Kingsdore Motel.
 In 1989 this building, then the Downunder Hostel, burned down with the loss of six lives.
 Saffron has been linked to seven other fires.
+There is no proof he orchestrated any of the rumoured fires.